MA 350 History of Mathematics

 Classroom Rules of Conduct:

 Calculator: Each student will need a scientific (not statistical or business) calculator.
-Graphing calculators will not be needed.
-Try not to spend more than $15 or so.
+Graphing calculators are not permitted on the final examination.
+Try not to spend more that $25 or so.
 You can probably find one on sale somewhere.
-Most students use Texas Instruments, Casio, or some other comparable brand name.
+Most students use Texas Instruments, Casio or a comparable brand name.

 Attendance Policy:Instructors are required to maintain attendance records and to report absences via the online attendance reporting system.